Hopf-theoretic approach to motives of twisted flag varieties: Background on oriented cohomology theories and motives

 \begin{ntt}[Cellular varieties] In this article we consider smooth projective cellular varieties over a field $F$.
-We say that a smooth projective variety $X$ is cellular, if it is a disjoint union of its subvarieties $X_i$ such that $X_i\simeq\mathbb{A}^{n_i}$ for some $n_i\ge 0$.
+We say that a smooth projective variety $X$ is cellular, if it possesses a stratification by closed (not necessarily smooth) subvarieties such that for all $i$ there is an isomorphism $X_i\setminus X_{i-1}\simeq\mathbb{A}^{n_i}$ for some $n_i\ge 0$.

 Let $A^*$ be an oriented cohomology theory satisfying the localization axiom.
 Then the $A^*$-motive of $X$ is a direct sum of Tate motives (see \cite{NZ06}).
 Moreover, the K\"unneth formula holds for $X$.
 Namely, if $Y$ is an arbitrary smooth variety, then \end{ntt}